-Chemical responsible
+Chemical responsible Dott.

-Dott.
 Enrico Nieddu

-Chimico Ordine dei Chimici e dei Fisici- Provincia di Treviso Iscrizione n.
+Chimice Ordine dei Chimici e dei Fisici- Provincia di Treva Isorizone n.
 A339

 Num. certificato 21005119 emesso dall'ente certificatore ArubaPEC S.p.A.
-NG CA 3, ArubaPEC S.p.A., IT Chemical responsible
+NG CA 3, ArubaPEC S.p.A., II

-Dott.ssa Barbara Scantamburlo

-Chimico Ordine dei Chimici e dei Fisici - Provincia di Treviso Iscrizione n.
-A351

-Num. certificato 21005078 emesso dall'ente certificatore ArubaPEC S.p.A.
-NG CA 3, ArubaPEC S.p.A., IT
+Chemical responsible ł Dott.ssa Barbara Scantamburlo Chimico Ordine dei Chimici e dei Fisici - Provincia di Treviso Iscrizone n.
+A351 Num, certificato 21005078 emesso dall'ente certificatore AndraPEC S.p.A.
+NG CA 3, AndraPEC S.p.A., IT

-- If not otherwise specified, the uncertainty is extended and has been calculated with a coverage factor k=2 corresponding to a probability interval of about 95%. - LoD is the detection limit and identifies a confidence interval of zero with a probability interval of about 99%. - LoQ is the limit of quantification."n.d" is not detected and indicates a value inferior to the LoD. "traces (X)" means a value between LoD and LoQ, this value is indicative. "<x" or ">x" indicate inferior or superior to the measurement field of the test. - If not differently specified, the sums are calculated by lower bound criteria (L.B.). - In case of alteration of the sample the laboratory declines any responsibility on the results that can be influenced by the deviation in case the customer asks for the execution of the test anyway. - If the sampling is not carried out by the laboratory staff, the results obtained are considered referring to the sample as received and the laboratory declines its responsibility for the results calculated considering the sampling data provided by the Customer.
-The name and contact information of the Customer are always provided by the Customer. - If there is a specification (customer specifications, law limits) which has been compared to the analytical results, the values shown in bold indicate a result which is out of the specification. - If not differently specified the judgments of compliance /non-compliance eventually reported are referred to analysed parameters and are based on the comparison of the value with the reference values without considering the confidence interval of measure.
+If not otherwise specified, the uncertainty is extended and has been calculated with a coverage factor k=2 corresponding to a probability interval of about 95%. - LoD is the detection limit and identifies a confidence interval of zero with a probability interval of about 95%. - LoD is the timit of quantification.
+In d" is not detected and indicates a value inferior to the LoD.
+Traces (X)" means a value between LoD and LoO, this value is indicative. "<" or ">" all material contracts any period of the text. - If not differently specified, the sums are calculated by lower bound other ILB). - In case of alternation of the sample the laboratory defines any responsibility on the results that can be influenced by the dwatation in case the customer asks for the execution of the text anyway. - If the sample as received out by the laboratory defines any responsibility of the results that can be influenced by the dwatation in case the customer asks for the execution of the text anyway. - If the sample as received out by the laboratory defines any responsibility of the results calculated or considered referring to the sample as received out by the laboratory defines responsibility of the results calculated considering the sample data provided by the Customer.
+The name and canculat information of the Customer and also considered referring to the source asks how the Customer asks for the Customer specification, case the sample as received and the laboratory defines the sample as received and the laboratory defines the sample as received asks for the Customer specification (customer specification, law limits) which has been compared to the analytical results, the values shown in bedinding at a movide the specification, - If not differently specified the judgments of compliance interval of measure.